kangjehun/2024_RL_Final_Project/README.md

 # Notices
 **2024.12.11 (Yeonchan)**
-- Dreamer-v3 configurations are managed through configs.yaml.
+- Dreamer-v3 configurations are managed through `configs.yaml`.
 Update settings like steps, batch_size, and envs as needed.
-- Logs and checkpoints are saved in the directory specified by --logdir.
+- Logs and checkpoints are saved in the directory specified by `--logdir`.
 Use TensorBoard to monitor progress.

 **2024.12.04 (Jehun)**
 - Always update the **Notices** and **Updates** sections in the README when pushing any modifications